1969 Houston Astros season: MLB All-Star break

 Houston entered the All-Star break even with a 48–48 record on the heels of a 10–9, 11-inning defeat to the Reds.
 The Astros scored 5 in the top of the 4th to mount an 8–0 lead, capped by Denis Menke's two-run single.
 They added another in the top of the sixth courtesy of Menke's single to score Sandy Valdespino to go up 9–0.
 However, Cincinnati answered with nine of their own, including rocking relievers Jim Ray and Skip Guinn for six, capped by a two-run double by Pete Rose and three-run home run by Bobby Tolan.
 In the bottom of the tenth, Ted Savage singled off Jack Billingham to score Tony Pérez for the walk-off.

 The following day, the Apollo 11 mission, launched by NASA, landed on the Moon.
 By extension of the presence of the at Johnson Space Center in Houston, the Astros baseball club was named in honor of space exploration (the astronaut).

-Rest of July
+Two grand slams in one inning: Jimmy Wynn and Denis Menke

-Houston swept a July 30 doubleheader from the New York Mets.
-In the opener, Denis Menke and Wynn both connected for grand slams in the same inning to cap a double-routing of the Mets, 16–3 and 11–5, at Shea Stadium.
-The double slam by one team was the first to occur in the National League in 79 years.
+Houston swept a July 30 doubleheader from the New York Mets at Shea Stadium.
+In the opener, Denis Menke and Wynn both connected for grand slams in the ninth inning to cap a double-routing of the Mets, 16–3 and 11–5.
+The double slam event by one team during the same inning was the first to occur in the National League in 79 years, last accomplished on August 16, 1890.
+Malachi Kittridge and Tom Burns of the Chicago Colts went deep against the Pittsburgh Alleghenys.
+(Note: The subsequent two-grand slam event in a single inning by one team in a National League contest was by one player himself, Fernando Tatís, on April 23, 1999, a member of the St. Louis Cardinals.)
+As of 2025, this was the only instance in which the Astros connected for two grand slams in the same inning.
+The Astros next hit two during the same game on June 8, 2014.
 In the nightcap, Dierker took Nolan Ryan deep, and reliever Fred Gladding, mired in a decade-long slump at the plate, laced a bloop single for the only hit in his major league career.

+On April 12, 1980, Cecil Cooper and Don Money of the Milwaukee Brewers became the next teammate duo in Major League Baseball, and first in the American League, to connect for two grand slams during the same inning.
+Cooper later managed the Astros from 2007 to 2009.